CoderNeo17/Programming-for-Physics/README.md

 # Physics_projects
-Collection of programs for some physics problems.
+This repo consists a Collection of programs for some physics problems.
+Most of them are done for the Horizon Club (Physics and Astronomy Club of IIT-Madras)